decoderon007/azure-pipelines-tasks-terraform/src/plan-summary-tab/README.md

 npx jest
 ```

+Tests can also be run via `tests - views/terraform-plan` VS Code Task.

-Running either command will also output coverage results to `./.tests/coverage`.
+Running tests will also output coverage results to `./.tests/coverage`.

+### Debug Tests

+Launching the VS Code `debug:tests - views/terraform-plan` launch configuration will run tests with VS Code debugging attached.